RedHatQE/firewatch/docs/cli_usage_guide.md

 1. The job directory created by the [`report`](#report) command, which contains the downloaded artifacts to be scanned.
 By default, the job directory is removed unless the `--keep-job-dir` flag is set.
 2. A patterns distribution server API token.
 By default, the file containing the token is expected to be mounted as a secret in Openshift CI at `/tmp/secrets/rh-patterns-server/access-token`.
 See the [pattern distribution server Source page](https://source.redhat.com/departments/it/it-information-security/wiki/pattern_distribution_server) for more information.
+3. The `PATTERNS_SERVER_URL` environment variable set with the base pattern server URL.

 **Arguments:**